Salt Lake City Public Library Hours, Locations & Services 2026

 Pioneer Day (July 24) is unique to Utah — libraries are closed statewide on this state holiday.

-2. All Salt Lake City Public Library Branch Hours (2026)
+Salt Lake City Library Branches

 The Salt Lake City Public Library system operates 6 locations directly, with Salt Lake County Library Services providing additional branches serving the greater metro area.
 Here are hours for all major locations: